lm3nitro/Projects/Network Traffic Analysis/Telnet/Telnet Tunneling.md

 ## Example 2

-Identify abnormal traffic with no application layer:

-Looking at the protocol Hierarchy, it seems like there is not application protocol:
+In this next example, I am analyzing a pcap where there is an high amount of traffic but with no associated application layer.
+Looking at the protocol Hierarchy, there is no application protocol, all I see is mainly TCP related traffic:

 ![Pasted image 20240408121115](https://github.com/lm3nitro/Projects/assets/55665256/cb0fe3f8-c11b-4a16-abf3-567802556a52)

-Note:
+> [!NOTE]

-If Wireshark doesn't know TCP based application layer protocol, it will simply display protocol as "TCP" with layer 7 (Data) info: witch could be a indicator that there is someone in the network using a an application  with non standard port and  doesn't want to be detected.
+> If Wireshark is unable to identify the TCP-based application layer protocol, it will display the protocol as 'TCP' along with Layer 7 (Data) information.
+This could indicate that someone on the network is using an application with a non-standard port, potentially to avoid detection.

-There are time where you able to decode applications manually.
-It usually when the user know the application in use and can specify in Wireshark.
+> There are instances when applications can be manually decoded, typically when the user is familiar with the application in use and can specify it within Wireshark.

-###Decode the traffic using the manual decode feature in Wireshark:
+Here I will be using the manual decode feature in Wireshark in order to decode the traffic:

 ![Pasted image 20240408144217](https://github.com/lm3nitro/Projects/assets/55665256/e2a433e1-d135-4cef-a33b-7bb1b5fe7631)

+Here I am decoding the traffic as Telnet:

 ![Pasted image 20240408144426](https://github.com/lm3nitro/Projects/assets/55665256/774fea91-6c9b-4c95-9b50-ec6f965e1b09)

-Wireshark was able to decode the application:
+Looking at the traffic, Wireshark was able to decode the application:

 ![Pasted image 20240408144939](https://github.com/lm3nitro/Projects/assets/55665256/097cdc9b-b90c-46df-932b-cf8f84df8044)

+================ Continue here ==================

 ##### One example of  application no identify by Wireshark is Netcat: